PandaDoc case studies

 Semantic grouping by sections

-V2 was not scalable due to nested drawers.
-We already knew we needed a consistent Document Info panel that works and looks the same way across the whole system.
+For V2, I explored nested drawers, but I rejected this approach because it wasn't scalable.
+I realized we needed a consistent Document Info panel that works and looks the same way across the whole system, not just on the homepage.

-V3 was a more conservative, yet highly scalable approach.
+I ultimately pursued V3 as a more conservative, yet highly scalable approach that protected the core user experience.

-While exploring dashboard structures, it became clear that we needed a unified way to display document metadata without forcing users to leave the page.
+While exploring these dashboard structures, I concluded that we needed a unified way to display document metadata without forcing users to leave the page.

 Previously, users had to fully open heavy documents just to check signing statuses or see who was blocking the process.
 To solve this, I designed a globally accessible DocInfo panel.
 It introduced system-wide consistency and allowed users to view activity and execute quick actions without loading the document itself.